 The Hike – General Barr Trail Info

 We recommend an early start on the trail.
-In the summer months, the bottom part of the trail can be brutally hot.
-A cool morning start will get you up higher before the heat of the day, and will get you to Barr Camp in time for a nap, deck sitting, or a short hike to a great overlook.
+In the summer months, the first 3 miles will be brutally hot.
+An early morning start will get you up before the heat of the day, and will get you to Barr Camp in time for dinner!

 - Important Pikes Peak Toll Road information – If you plan to use the toll road as part of your journey.